Paul Revere & the Raiders: Hits and promotion in the "Action" era

-In mid-1967, with three gold albums to their credit, the Raiders were Columbia's top-selling rock group; their Greatest Hits was one of two releases selected by Clive Davis to test a higher list price for albums expected to be particularly popular (along with Bob Dylan's Greatest Hits).
+By mid-1967, having released five albums in just over two years, the Raiders were Columbia's top-selling rock group.
+Their Greatest Hits album released that spring was one of two releases selected by Clive Davis to test a higher list price for albums expected to be particularly popular (along with Bob Dylan's Greatest Hits).

 Major lineup change

 At the height of the group's popularity, Valley, Volk, and Smith left the band.
-The split happened for a number of reasons, among them being the feeling that the group was prevented from evolving into a more egalitarian creative team, upset at being replaced by studio musicians on recordings (Volk denied this and said that The Wrecking Crew were hired by Melcher and Lindsay only to augment the band) and unhappy with a continued teen-oriented direction while a more serious rock 'n' roll style was emerging.
+The split happened for a number of reasons, among them being the feeling that the group was prevented from evolving into a more egalitarian creative team, upset at being replaced by studio musicians on recordings (Volk denied this and said that the Wrecking Crew were hired by Melcher and Lindsay only to augment the band) and unhappy with a continued teen-oriented direction while a more serious rock 'n' roll style was emerging.

-The first to leave was Valley, who then embarked on a solo career.
-Drake Levin rejoined the band on guitar to finish the spring 1967 tour.
-Levin, Volk, and Smith flew to New York together when the Raiders were booked to perform on The Ed Sullivan Show.
+Valley was the first to leave.
+Levin completed his National Guard service and rejoined the band during its spring 1967 tour.
+In April, Levin, Volk, and Smith flew to New York together when the Raiders were booked to perform on The Ed Sullivan Show.
 Revere was upset about Valley, Volk, and Smith leaving the group, blaming Levin for their departures.
-Levin showed up at the Ed Sullivan Theater to perform with Volk and Smith for the very last time, but Revere refused to allow Levin to play.
+Levin showed up at the Ed Sullivan Theater to perform with Volk and Smith for the very last time, but Revere refused to let him play.
 Unbeknownst to the group, Revere had hired a new guitar player, Freddy Weller, to perform that night.
 Levin held no grudges about this; he showed Weller the chords to the songs and watched from the wings as the Raiders made their one and only appearance on Sullivan's show on April 30, 1967.
 It was the only time that the lineup of Revere, Lindsay, Smith, Volk, and Weller performed together.
-The following month, Volk and Smith left, subsequently rejoining Levin to form a band called "Brotherhood".
-Charlie Coe, who had played guitar for the group in 1963, rejoined the band on bass, and Joe Correro, Jr. was recruited as the new drummer.
+The following month, Volk and Smith left, subsequently rejoining Levin to form the band Brotherhood which would release two albums on RCA Records.
+Charlie Coe, who had played guitar for the group in 1963, rejoined the band on bass, and Joe Correro Jr. was recruited as the new drummer.